C0nd4/CCDC-Blueteam-Manual/README.md

 1. Change **all** user passwords. *Yes, especially the credentials given to you!*

     `# passwd username`

+2. Audit /etc/shadow for users with passwords set, or no password at all.

+    `cat /etc/shadow`

-2. Remove all SSH keys present on the box.
+3. Remove all SSH keys present on the box.

     `# find / -name authorized_keys 2> /dev/null`

     `# find / -name id_rsa 2> /dev/null`
-3. Audit sudo access given to users.
+4. Audit sudo access given to users.

     `# cat /etc/sudoers`

     `# cat /etc/sudoers.d/*`

     `# getent group sudo | cut -d: -f4` (The *sudo* group is Debian, *wheel* is for RHEL)
-4. Audit /etc/passwd to check for account shells and UIDs.
+5. Audit /etc/passwd to check for account shells and UIDs.

     `$ cat /etc/passwd | grep :0:`

     `$ cat /etc/passwd | grep -v /bin/false | grep -v /sbin/nologin`
-5. Verify that there are not any non-standard cron jobs on the system.
+6. Verify that there are not any non-standard cron jobs on the system.

     `# cat /etc/cron.d/*`

     `# for user in $(cut -f1 -d: /etc/passwd); do crontab -u $user -l; done`
-6. Remove packages that could be used for malicious purposes if not needed.
+7. Remove packages that could be used for malicious purposes if not needed.

     `# apt remove socat nc ncat nmap netcat` (*apt* is for Debian, *yum* is for RHEL).
 Other packages must be manually inspected in order to prevent taking down critical services.
-7. Stop services that are not critical to the system or competition needs.
+8. Stop services that are not critical to the system or competition needs.

     `# systemctl --type=service --state=active`